wadefagen/datasets/illini-football/README.md

   * `Town, State`, for games played at another site (ex: `Pasadena, CA`)

 - `Note` contains notes on homecoming games (value: `Homecoming`), bowl games, canceled games, and other notes.

+- As of Sept.
+2025, dates are in ISO date format (`YYYY-MM-DD`) and sorted by date in descending order (the most recent game is now always at the top of the file).

 ## Projects Using this Dataset